charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 This upgrade includes support for **CoreDNS 1.4.0**.
 All new deployments of **Charmed Kubernetes** will install **CoreDNS** by default instead of **KubeDNS**.

-Existing deployments which are upgraded to **CDK 1.14** will continue to use **KubeDNS** until the operator chooses to upgrade to **CoreDNS**.
+Existing deployments which are upgraded to **Charmed Kubernetes 1.14** will continue to use **KubeDNS** until the operator chooses to upgrade to **CoreDNS**.
 To upgrade, set the new dns-provider config: